uccser/cs-field-guide/docs/source/developer/interactives.rst

 - **Required Fields:**

   - ``interactives:`` A dictionary of all interactive data, where each key is a slug for an interacive.
+TODO: Check below wording
+  - The dictionary of interactive data must include:

+    - ``languages:`` A dictionary of all languages the interactive is available in, where each key is the locale.

+    - ``is_interactive:`` A boolean value indicating if the interactive is interactable.
+This field was introduced so that we could translate images that contain text.
+Therefore, if the ``is_interactive`` field is set to ``false``, it means it is just an image and the user cannot interact with the content.
+END OF CHECK

 A complete interactive structure file may look like the following:

 .. code-block:: yaml

-    sorting-algorithm-comparison:
+    colour-matcher:
       languages:
-        en: interactives/sorting-algorithm-comparison.html
+        en: interactives/colour-matcher.html
-        de: interactives/sorting-algorithm-comparison.html
-    high-score-boxes:
+      is_interactive: true
+    compression-comparer:
       languages:
-        en: interactives/high-score-boxes.html
+        en: interactives/compression-comparer.html
-        de: interactives/high-score-boxes-de.html
+        de: interactives/compression-comparer.html
-    caesar-cipher:
+      is_interactive: true
+    confused-buttons:
       languages:
-        en: interactives/caesar-cipher.html
+        en: interactives/confused-buttons.html
+        de: interactives/confused-buttons.html
+        es: interactives/confused-buttons.html
+      is_interactive: false

 Every interactive must also have a YAML file within each locale containing the names of the interactives, in the language for that particular locale.

 The translation YAML file:

-- **Is in:** ``topics/content/<locale>/``
+- **Is in:** ``interactives/content/<locale>/``
 - **Is called:** ``interactives.yaml``
 - **Contains:** Provides names of all interactives.
   Every interactive slug present in the interactive structure file must be present in each locale's translation file.